KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-next-episode by PierreGode](https://github.com/PierreGode/MMM-next-episode)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
+1. `package.json` issue: license should be a valid SPDX license expression
+2. No compatible or wrong license field in 'package.json'.
+Without that, we can't use an image.
-2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [next-train-transilien by trizome](https://github.com/trizome/next-train-transilien)